nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 a transfer, how much can be transferred, and who can receive tokens.

-A particular permission policy defines the semantics (logic which defines if a transfer operation permitted or not) and MAY require additional data (like operators and allowances).
+A particular permission policy defines the semantics (logic which defines if a transfer operation permitted or not) and MAY require additional data (like operators).
 If the permission policy requires additional data, it also requires the standard configuration API to manage that data.

 This specification defines a set of standard configuration APIs.
 The concrete implementation of FA2 token contract MUST support one of the standard configuration